distributedlife/distributedlife.com/data/food/ramen.md

 Focus.

 Then I go through them all again.
 Surely one of these products is what I need.
 It’s either on this pass or the next that I’ll find one or two ingredients.
 I don’t find them the first time because I’m trying to go too fast.
-The second and third passes involve more detail: reading ingredient lists, playing a rudimentary form of Pictonary with obscure label images and sometimes practicing my Japanese and Chinese.
-The two languages share about 3,000 shared characters between Japanese and Chinese.
+The second and third passes involve more detail: reading ingredient lists, playing a rudimentary form of Pictionary with obscure label images and sometimes practicing my Japanese and Chinese.
+The two languages share about 3,000 shared characters.
 I can’t say it in Japanese but the meaning remains the same.

 When all else has failed, I wander the isles like a ghost; haunted by unfulfilled business.
 Defeated, my mind leaves the hard problem and jumps to  substitutes and wondering what else I can make with the ingredients I have.